If you want to have a dog that is playful and extremely cute, the Labradoodle designer breed might be just the dog you were looking for.

 The most important thing you need to know when it comes to your dog’s exercise levels is that you shouldn’t allow it to become lazy or it might have a problem with hip dysplasia.

 By having a fair amount of activity, your dog will keep his joints flexible.
-This implies that this is an energetic breed that needs plenty of exercises each day.
+This implies that this is an energetic breed that needs plenty of exercise each day.

 And, knowing that this is a working breed, be prepared to have all day running and playing sessions.